The Legal System

 Foster Family

 Foster families are licensed to provide care for children when it is not safe for them to live in their own homes.
-These families care for children on behalf of DCF and Embrace Families.
+These families care for children on behalf of DCF and Family Partnerships of Central Florida.
 Responsibilities include providing food and shelter, transportation, schooling, and healthcare.
 They are welcome to attend court hearings.

 Types of Court Hearings